fnaith/godot-fluid-hierarchical-task-network/README.md

 ### Changes for GDScript

 Because GDScript doesn't support :
-- Namespace : so all classes are added a prefix 'Htn'.
+- Namespace : so all classes are added a prefix `Htn`.
 - Interface : so all C# interfaces are replaced by a class with assertions.
 - Properties Access Modifier : so all C# properties are replaced by access functions.
 - Function Overloading : so type names are added to functions.